jamessouthycoder19/Javalanche/README.md

 # TODO

-Have the client send its private ip to better distinguish for comps where the whole infra is sitting behind NAT

 Obfuscate payload on linux by changing name from javalanche.sh/ps1 to java-init.sh/ps1

 Buy a cheap domain and use dns to make connection to proxy instead of parameter/hard coding ip address of beacon